elunna/hackem/hackem_changelog.md

 The Wizard of Yendor:
 - can use any artifact weapons or armor that he steals against the player.
 - Color changed to bright magenta.
-- I reduced the chance Rodney gets an "oMR to 1 in 13 times (changed from Evil)
 - The frequency of Rodney's harassment of the player now slightly depends on luck.

-The Riders:
-- have had their hit points increased significantly, and each Rider has its own steed which it rides, each with unique attacks and abilities.
-- Riders only get 40 + d(10, 8) HP instead of 100 + d(10, 8) (changed from Evil)

 Dragons and Dragon Scales